gvwilson/sensibleadventures/princess-bear/princess-bear.md

 disturbances.* He saw no reason to mention Mope's latest run-in with the locals.

 *2. The tornado has struck again.
 No soldiers' lives were lost, but one man is still missing, and a prosperous smallholding was destroyed.
-There is still no clue who is directing it.* The prince had hesitated before calling the little out-of-the-way farm "prosperous".
-He didn't think that his father's hawk-eyed accountants would quibble over the shells that the prince was planning to spend to rebuild it, but Mope always told him to think two moves ahead.
+I have still not been able to discover who is directing it.* The prince had hesitated before calling the little out-of-the-way farm "prosperous".
+He didn't think that his father's hawk-eyed accountants would quibble over what the prince was planning to spend to rebuild it, but Mope always told him to think two moves ahead.

-*3. A Stale cloud was injured in the same attack.
+*3. A cloud was injured in the same attack.
 Its rider is to remain here with it until it is able to rejoin its herd.* He had almost chewed the end off his quill writing those two sentences.
-After what had happened two years ago, he doubted his father would be happy knowing that Noxy was staying at the garrison house.
-He wanted his brother to find out even less.
-The first time Noxy had written Thokmay a letter, Thokmay had run through the palace holding it in the air, crowing, "Thokmay has a sweetheart!
+After what had happened two years ago, he doubted his father would be happy knowing that Noxy was in Apple Bridge.
+He wanted his brother to know even less.
+The first time Noxy had written Thokmay a letter, Jokmin had run through the palace holding it in the air, crowing, "Thokmay has a sweetheart!
 Thokmay has a sweetheart!"
-The older prince had knocked over a potted lime tree and two elderly surveyors catching up with him, and had his riding privileges taken away for a week for blacking his eye.
-Thokmay had made a point of sneering at cloudherds ever since.
+The older prince had knocked over a potted lime tree and two elderly surveyors catching up with him, and lost his riding privileges taken away for a week for blackening his brother's eye.
+Jokmin had made a point of sneering at cloudherds ever since.

-He sighed, then froze as something else sighed behind him.
-His right hand was on the writing desk, holding the goose quill.  *Breathe naturally,* he told himself as he slid his left hand up from his knee (which he often scratched while writing) to the dagger at his belt.
+He sighed, then froze at an echoing sigh behind him.  *Breathe naturally,* he told himself as he slid his left hand up to the dagger at his belt.
 Slowly, slooowwwllyyy...

-Something thumped onto the floor behind him.
+Something thumped on the floor.
 The prince leaped to his feet, knocking over his chair as he drew his dagger.
 The ghost of a small dog looked at him for a moment, then threw back his head and howled.

-The sound went through the prince like an arrow.
+The sound went through the prince's head like an icy spear.
 He clapped his hands over his ears, nearly taking off his nose with his dagger as the lantern on his desk shattered.

 The ghost lowered its head and growled, ears back.
 The prince yelped and slashed instinctively as the apparition suddenly charged.
 His whole body went cold for